How to get luckier (Study of professional gamblers shows how ‘luck’ can be learned)

 Then keep up to date with the latest opportunities in your field.
 Apply often.
 Tailor your applications to each company and role specifically, telling them your story.
 Demonstrate what you can contribute and why you’re the best person for the job.

-When you show up enough times prepared for an opportunity, you’re going to be lucky enough to find one.
+When you show up enough times prepared for an opportunity, you’ll be lucky enough to find one.

 Category: Job Search Strategies, Student,